Goresludge/Lars-portfolio/README.md

 # Lars repo
-Här finns skolarbeten samt hobbyprojekt jag har arbetat med Here are some school projects and some spare time projects I have been working on
+Här finns skolarbeten samt hobbyprojekt jag har arbetat med.<br>
+Here are some school projects and some spare time projects I have been working on